zoofiio/zoo-hooks/script/README.md

 # Deployment Scripts

-These scripts help deploy and initialize the ZooFi yield hooks contracts.
+This directory contains scripts for deploying and managing YieldSwapHook contracts.

 ## Prerequisites